shaunsmith/HOL7744/JavaFDKIntroduction/README.md

 Updating route /javafn using image fndemouser/javafn:0.0.2...
 ```

+The deploy command will build and test your code to make sure it's in
+good working order.
+You can see the Maven build and test output in the
-Review the last line of the deploy output.
-When deployed a function's
+console.
+Note the last line of the output.
+When deployed, a function's
 Docker image is associated with the route specified in the
 `func.yaml` which defaults to the containing directory name.
 In this
 case the route is `/javafn`.